You’ve read the articles, you’ve seen the proof, and you’ve listened to the hour-long podcasts on how to get started as a freelance writer.

 Whether or not you already have social media accounts already set up, what I am about to tell you is critical.

-The reason I suggest creating a social media account is because research is showing that more and more people are spending their time on these platforms (Facebook in particular).
+The reason I suggest creating a social media account is that research is showing that more and more people are spending their time on these platforms (Facebook in particular).

 Thing is, you’ll succeed if you go about this the right way.
 Here is what you need to do.